Dineshkumar56/phonepe-pulse/README.md

     Clone the GitHub repository.

-    Use Python, Pandas, and mysql-connector-python for data processing.
+    Use Python, Pandas, and sql-connector-python for data processing.

     Set up the MySQL database for data storage.